devashishnyati/Tanks-Multiplayer-Game/Week1ScrumReport.md

 What I Plan to do today: Integrate it with the client side to check the simulation on both ends .
 Bottlenecks: Frame loss while communicating with the client

 Team Member Name:
-Aditya Doshatti
+Aditya Doshatti.
 What I did today: Implemented the client side code.
 What I Plan to do today: Integrate the code with the server and repaired the frame loss.
 Bottleneck: Frame loss